STUDY JAPANESE ONLINE WITH NATIVES HERE

 A compact and reliable model introduced in 1972 – a year before the oil crisis of the 1970s.
 Civics are also used for racing.
 It's a popular family car too.
 After several generations the model continues to be successful today.

-A compact Honda coupe, manufactured between 1985 and 2006 worldwide, and to this day it continues to be manufactured in Japan.
-It also won numerous awards for best car.
+A compact coupe from Honda, manufactured between 1985 and 2006 worldwide, and is still being produced in Japan today.
+It has also won numerous awards for best car.

-These were some cars that were successful.
-It doesn't mean they are the best or the most successful.
-Most of those cited had recognition in the West.
-There are thousands of car models, and many others in the Japanese eyes, for that we will leave a Japanese site for you to appreciate the cars, Click here.
+These were some of the cars that were successful.
+That's not to say they were the best or the most successful.
+Most of those mentioned have been recognized in the West.
+There are thousands of car models, and many more in Japanese eyes.

 This article was written based on a search made by “Japan talk” dated 2012, some information may have changed over the years, but we redid the search a little, some of the models in the photos are the oldest.